MeD-DMC/adapt-pdf/README.md

-# adapt-homeButton
+# adapt-pdf

-Add home button to course navigation.
-Allows hide or redirect of home button.
-Allows hide of back button.
+Adds a button to download a PDF version of an Adapt course